command-z-z/EugeneVim/README.md

 ## 💭 About

-Hi there is my personal neovim config with neovim nightly, because i'm neovim member
+Hi there is my personal neovim config with neovim nightly.

-If you like my config and want to use it, Please see my other project [Cosynvim](https://github.com/glepnir/cosynvim), Cosy based on

-my config and have a detailed documentation tutorial.
-I don't like install too many plugins,It will

-make my neovim very slow and wired. so I prefer to write it by my self.

-Don't limit yourself.

-&nbsp;

 <p align="center">
   Copyright &copy; 2023-present